socketsupply/sockets.sh/src/docs/api.md

 External docs: https://nodejs.org/api/dgram.html#socketbindport-address-callback

-Listen for datagram messages on a named port and optional address If the address is not specified, the operating system will attempt to listen on all addresses.
-Once the binding is complete, a 'listening' event is emitted and the optional callback function is called.
+Listen for datagram messages on a named port and optional address If address is not specified, the operating system will attempt to listen on all addresses.
+Once binding is complete, a 'listening' event is emitted and the optional callback function is called.

  If binding fails, an 'error' event is emitted.